lsst-dm/dax_obscore/README.md

 # dax_obscore

-Tool to generate ObsCore data for LSST processed images using Butler Gen 3.
+Tools to generate ObsCore data for LSST processed images using Butler Gen 3.